 - Visas - US citizens planning on traveling to Phuket for less than 30 days do not need a visa.
 Just make sure your passport is valid for at least 6 months past the date of arrival into this country.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - Thai BAHT is the official currency of Phuket.
 Bear in mind that Kasikom Bank and Siam Commercial Bank have the best exchange rates and, as mentioned earlier, treat the money well: never step on a coin, or throw, tear or burn paper bills, because it shows disrespect to the royal family.

 - Weather - Phuket is, expectedly, hot and humid throughout the year.
 The hot season generally runs from March to early May.
 During the summer monsoon season, that lasts from May to October, mornings and afternoons are still sunny and clear, with huge rain spells in the evenings.

 - Airports - Phuket International Airport is an international airport serving the Phuket Province of Thailand.
-It is located in the north of Phuket Island, 32 kilometres from the centre of Phuket City.
+It is located in the north of Phuket Island, 32 kilometers from the center of Phuket City.

 Phuket Weather Averages (Temperatures)